Destinations: Krakow, Poland

 *If your language skills are beyond Polish 211, contact us for appropriate placement and course information.

-ART 397 - Art History in International Programs: Poland 3 credits, GDR: HU1.
+ART 397 - Art History in International Programs: Poland 3 credits, GEP: ART, GA, XL; GDR: HU1.

 An outline of the history of Polish art, covering architecture, sculpture and painting.
 Lectures and site visits, usu. including Wawel Royal Castle, Old Town, museums, churches, etc.

 History 396 - Regional History through Study Abroad: Poland and its Neighbors in Modern Europe.
-3 credits, GDR: HU4
+3 credits, GEP: HU; GDR: HU4.

 Political structures, processes, and institutions of Central and East Europe.
 Emphasis on the politics of transition and challenges to democratization.
 Includes field trip to Warsaw with a visit to Parliament.

-See Director / Associate Director for approval and procedural details.
-Independent Study credits are taken in addition to the 13 credit minimum.
+INDEPENDENT STUDY 1-3 credits.
+See the International Programs Director or Associate Director for approval and procedural details.
+Independent Study credits are taken in addition to the 14 credits of required courses on-site (core 8 credits plus six credits of the electives listed above).

 A second semester option based in Szeged, Hungary will also be available.
 See UWSP International Programs Staff for details and click here for latest price estimates.